You know joint supplements can help your dog, but at what age do they need to start taking them? Here’s the short

 How to Choose a Quality Joint Supplement for Your Dog

 Compare Active Ingredients – Pay close attention to the amount of the active ingredients (such as glucosamine, MSM, and chondroitin) on the labels when comparing brands.
-Beware the cheaper options – they often contain significantly fewer quantities of the active ingredients.
+Beware the cheaper options – they often contain significantly fewer quantities of active ingredients.

 Choose Made-in-the-USA – Only buy from manufacturers that make their product in the USA, which helps guarantee quality.

 Manufacturing Method Matters – Heat destroys nutrients, and many tablet forms of glucosamine are made with high heat manufacturing methods.
 Cold-pressed methods can be more expensive (leading to a higher-priced product), but it means the nutrients are more potent and more bioavailable to your dog.
-In our opinion, better to spend more money on a quality supplement that actually works than some money on one that does nothing.
+In our opinion, better to spend more money on a quality supplement that works than some money on one that does nothing.

 Pick a Well-Rounded Supplement – Supplements that include a mixture of beneficial ingredients (such as glucosamine, MSM, and chondroitin) rather than just one are going to be more effective.
 Our GlycanAid joint supplement includes all three, plus other essential active ingredients to help your dog absorb these beneficial nutrients as efficiently as possible.